 Large AUM funds move the markets.
 If they even face 20% – 50% redemptions during (corrections) that doesn’t affect them much.
 They can always use their huge marketing and PR departments to make it back when markets recover.

 Large AUM is an edge.
 Many market participants fail to understand this.
 Large funds can invalidate technicals and fundamentals any time they want.
-But they are careful and focus on the longer-term.
+But they are careful and focus on the longer term.

 Small funds and especially strategic allocators are at a disadvantage.
-Redemptions can push AUM below threshold for attracting more capital.
+Redemptions can push AUM below the threshold for attracting more capital.
 They are always under pressure to deliver nearly every quarter.
 Most avoid timing with excuses because it has a bad name.

 Disclaimer: No part of the analysis in this blog constitutes a trade recommendation.
 Read the full disclaimer here.

 Charting and backtesting program: Amibroker.
 Data provider: Norgate Data

 Price Action Lab premium Content: By subscribing you have immediate access to hundreds of articles.
 Premium Insights subscribers have immediate access to more than a hundred articles, Premium Articles and Market Signals subscribers have immediate access to hundreds of articles that include the trader education section and All in One subscribers have access to all past premium content.
 Click here for more details.